Dorey Family of Susan J. Dorey: History and Geography of Jersey and Nova Scotia

 During the 800s Jersey was plundered again and again by Vikings.
 These raids continued until 911 AD when France purchased peace with the Vikings.

 In 933 Jersey, with the other Channel Islands, was annexed by William Longsword, Duke of Normandy and son of the Viking Rollo.
-In 1066 William, Duke of Normandy, defeated Harold at the Battle of Hastings, was crowned King of England, and became known as William the Conqueror.
-From 1066 to 1204, England, Normandy and the Channel Islands were thus united under one rule—that of the King of England, who was also Duke of Normandy.
-But England and Normandy were administered separately from London and Caen respectively with different languages, law, and money.
+In 1066 William, Duke of Normandy, defeated Harold at the Battle of Hastings, was crowned King of England, and became known as William the Conqueror; he was the great great grandson of William Longsword.
+From 1066 to 1204, England, Normandy and the Channel Islands were thus united under one rule—that of the King of England who was also Duke of Normandy.
+But England and Normandy were administered separately from London and Caen respectively with different languages, laws, and money.
 The Channel Islands continued to be regarded as part of Normandy, and were subject to Norman Customary Law and local customary rules.
 In 1204 King John lost Normandy to King Philippe-Auguste of France, after which John provided for fairly independent government of the Channel Islands under his jurisdiction.
 Several attempts were made by the French to subjugate the Islanders, but all failed.

 Over the next few hundred years, Jersey was invaded several times by the French with possession of the island switching back and forth between the English and French six times.
 In 1356 the French formally abandoned claims to the island in the Treaty of Calais.
 But French control returned from time to time through the 1400s.